plane taking off - extend your company's financial runway

 Why Understanding Your Company’s Runway is Important

-If one thing has been made clear by the pandemic, it’s the importance of being prepared for the unexpected.
+If one thing has been made clear by the pandemic, it’s the importance of always being prepared for the unexpected.
 While we can make reasonable assumptions for what the future will look like, there will always be something that can’t be predicted, and as a founder, it’s your job to make sure your company is prepared for when that happens.

 How to Calculate Runway